-Content is the main reason why you create a site in the first place.
+Content is the main reason why you created a site in the first place.
 Content makes up the information about your business, organization or topic and can take the form of images, text, video, graphics and more.
 Think of your website content as being similar to a home’s furniture, draperies, appliances, photos, dishes, etc. Creating and optimizing content can be very time-consuming because it not only has to appeal to and educate your site’s audience, but it also has to be crawlable and indexable by search engines.

 Built in 1993, the first browser was called Mosaic, but today most people use browser software like Google’s Chrome, Apple’s Safari or Microsoft’s Edge.
 While not part of the website directly, a browser can determine how people might experience your site.
 Essentially, a browser is a piece of software that reads your website’s code and renders it on a device like a smartphone, laptop or TV.
 Settings within each site visitor’s browser can impact how your website both looks and functions, so it’s important to do cross-browser and cross-device testing when building a new website.
 In the real world of houses, there really isn’t a direct equivalent to a browser, but you could think of it as people’s personal perceptions and physical abilities.
 How each person looks at your house can determine whether they see the paint color the same way you do, are able to unlock the gates, or even if they bump their heads on the ceiling.